 Interpretation of the results of a telemetry study requires knowledge of the receiver’s detection region to understand of the probability of a transmission’s detection across a range of potential depths and distances a tagged individual may occupy.
 The passive sonar equation provides a framework for understanding factors affecting detection of transmissions.

-SN - TL - NL > DT
+SL - TL - NL > DT

 A transmission is likely to be detected when the signal-to-noise ratio of the arriving ping exceeds the receiver’s detection threshold (DT).
-The received level depends on the source level (SN) and transmission loss (TL), including geometric spreading and attenuation via scattering and absorption.
+The received level depends on the source level (SL) and transmission loss (TL), including geometric spreading and attenuation via scattering and absorption.
 A signal can be detected when the received level exceeds the background noise level (NL) by a level greater than the detection threshold in the frequency range of interest (Urick, 1967).
 The noise level of an environment fluctuates over time, with abiotic, biotic, and anthropogenic sources contributing to environmental background noise.
-Abiotic sources affecting passive acoustic telemetry systems include ocean tides and waves, stratification, weather events, and bathymetry.
-Sources of biotic noise include snapping shrimp, mantis shrimp, urchins, and some reef fish (Cagua, Berumen & Tyler, 2013; Gjelland & Hedger, 2013; Kessel et al., 2013; Mathies et al., 2014).
+Abiotic sources affecting passive acoustic telemetry systems include ocean tides and waves, stratification, weather events, and the absorptive and reflective acoustical properties of the environment.
+Sources of biotic noise include snapping shrimp, mantis shrimp, urchins, some reef fish, and cetaceans (Cagua, Berumen & Tyler, 2013; Gjelland & Hedger, 2013; Kessel et al., 2013; Mathies et al., 2014).
 For a given signal level, detection probability is generally improved in cases with lower transmission loss and lower noise levels.

 Propagation conditions, transmission losses, and noise levels differ across sites, therefore determining the detection characteristics of receivers for every study is critical.
 A 2013 meta-analysis of 321 acoustic tracking studies called for more comprehensive detection range testing and reporting in acoustic tagging studies, finding that only 48.6% of studies reviewed included results from equipment ranging experiments (Kessel et al., 2013).
 Some of the ways a receiver’s effective detection range has been determined include citing previously published studies (Kessel et al., 2013), modeling the effects of environmental parameters based on the study site using tools provided by the manufacturer (Parrish et al., 2015), and empirical range testing involving measurement of tag detections at receivers in conditions similar to the proposed study site (Simpfendorfer, Heupel & Collins, 2008).